Malvineous/makita-xgt-serial/README.md

 ### DT: Detection

-The exact working of this pin is currently unclear, but it appears to contain a particular voltage that varies depending on the state of the battery and whether it is connected to a charger or not.
+This pin is used to detect whether a battery is present.
+A fully charged battery outputs around 34.3 V on this pin.

+A DC40RA rapid charger will not attempt communication unless some voltage is present on this pin.
+Voltages as low as 3.3 V are enough to trigger a charger to start communication.

 Further investigation is necessary.
 There is some explanation on page 5 of the patent document.